 What Influences the Cost of Manufactured Homes?

-Size, of course, is one of the biggest influencers.
-According to the U.S. Census Bureau, a 1,446-square foot manufactured home cost $70,600 in 2016.
-A smaller manufactured home (around 1,000 square feet) was $46,700, while a larger, double-wide property (about 1,700 square feet) was $89,500.
+Size, of course, is one of the biggest influences.
+According to the U.S. Census Bureau, the average cost of a manufactured home in 2020 was $57,700 for a single manufactured home ranging from 784 square feet to 1,440 square feet.
+For a smaller manufactured home (around 1,000 square feet), it was $48,300, while for a larger, double-wide property (about 1,700 square feet), it was $109.300.
 The chosen manufacturer of the home also factors into the total cost.

-Delivery & Set-up
+Delivery and Set-up

 Customizations to the Home

 Many manufacturers allow for the customization of their home designs.
 These include interior features like fireplaces, built-in desks and shelving, appliances, and more, while exterior customizations often include different siding options, decorative doors, and roof updates.
 These all come with added costs that depend on the level of customization and your unique manufacturer.